globalizejs/globalize/README.md

 own format - into actual numbers and dates, and conversely, to format numbers and dates into that string format.

-Even if the application deals with Enligh locale only, it may still need globalization to format programming language bytes into human understandable language and vice-versa in a effective and reasonable way.
+Even if the application deals with English locale only, it may still need globalization to format programming language bytes into human understandable language and vice-versa in a effective and reasonable way.
 For example, to display something better than "Edited 1 minutes ago".